-The fiscal response of emerging markets to the impact of COVID-19 has been decisive.
-Except for Saudi Arabia, all emerging markets in our sample engaged in some sort of stimulus (see Figure 3) and the packages include both budgetary and non-budgetary provisions.
+The fiscal response of emerging markets to COVID-19 has been decisive.
+Except for Saudi Arabia, all emerging markets in our sample engaged in stimulus (see Figure 3) and the stimulus packages include both budgetary and non-budgetary provisions.
 While the stimuli generally look impressive, Alberola-Ila et al. (2020) point out that they are relatively modest in comparison to stimulus packages of developed countries.
 In fact, budgetary measures in advanced economies have reached 8.3% of GDP, 6.6 percentage points higher than in the aftermath of the great financial crisis.
-In contrast, for emerging markets they represent just 2.0%, which is less than in the great financial crisis.
-Starker than the difference in stimulus package size between developed and emerging economies is how the stimulus packages are structured: The biggest difference is that credit guarantees are 6.6% of GDP in advanced economies and only 0.4% in emerging markets.
+In contrast, for emerging markets the stimulus was on average just 2.0%, which is less than in the great financial crisis.
+Starker than the difference in stimulus size between developed and emerging economies is how the stimulus packages are structured: The biggest difference is that credit guarantees are 6.6% of GDP in advanced economies and only 0.4% in emerging markets.
 The gap for funding facilities is narrower: 4% of the GDP of advanced economies versus 1.3% in the case of emerging markets.
 The difference in fiscal stimulus packages between advanced and emerging markets could be a symptom of a lack of fiscal space in the case of the latter.
 More likely, however, a potential lack of fiscal space only explains part of the difference in stimulus size.
-A more plausible reason for the smaller stimulus packages of emerging markets may be the difference in the prevalence and severity of the pandemic between advanced and emerging economies.
-COVID-19 proved more lethal in advanced economies which on average have older populations that are more prone to cardiovascular disease and other conditions causing severe symptoms of COVID-19 than is the case in developing economies, particularly developing economies in Asia.
+Another plausible reason may be the difference in the prevalence and severity of the pandemic between advanced and emerging economies.
+COVID-19 proved more lethal in advanced economies which on average have older populations that are more prone to severe symptoms of COVID-19.
 Lastly, another reason for comparatively smaller fiscal stimuli in emerging markets is that fiscal stimulus is a substitute to monetary stimulus: emerging markets have been able to take advantage of more room to cut policy rates than their advanced economy counterparts.
 At the start of 2020, policy rates in emerging markets were on average 4.9% (excluding Argentina) whereas the average policy rates in advanced economies were at 0.4%.
 Since then, emerging markets have cut policy rates by around 114 basis points, almost three times the 40 basis points cut of advanced economies.
 However, Figure 6 makes it clear that rate cuts alone are no silver bullet for emerging markets.
 Particularly for the oil exporting countries (except for Mexico, which largely hedges oil revenues), rate cuts necessitated interventions in foreign exchange markets and the reduction of foreign reserves to stabilize currencies.

 Sovereign CDS spread changes

-Similar to the variance in foreign reserve changes and fiscal stimulus sizes across emerging markets, there is variance in sovereign CDS spreads across emerging markets (Figure 7).
+Similar to the variance in mortality patterns and stimulus size across emerging markets, there is variance in sovereign CDS spreads across emerging markets (Figure 7).
 Interestingly, the time and cross-country variance in sovereign CDS spreads among emerging markets is more pronounced than for developed economies (Figure 8).
 Crucially, the variation in CDS spreads across emerging markets and across time allows us to estimate the effect of country-specific factors on sovereign CDS spreads.

-In summary, all emerging markets had to pay economic and human tolls in the wake of the outbreak of COVID-19.
-However, there is variation in how countries handled the pandemic in terms of public health dynamics, fiscal responses, and sovereign CDS spreads.
+In summary, there is variation in how countries handled the pandemic in terms of public health dynamics, fiscal responses, and sovereign CDS spreads.
 This variation can be used to investigate how sovereign CDS spreads reacted to COVID-19, which we do in the following section.

 Analysis of COVID-19 dominance